olekscode/Booklet-ASimpleMemoryGame/Chapters/MemoryGameModel.md

     load
 ```

-After you have loaded the MemoryTutorial project, you will get two new packages: `Bloc-Memory` and `Bloc-MemoryGame-Demo`. `Bloc-MemoryTests` contains the full implementation of the game.
+After you have loaded the MemoryTutorial project, you will get two new packages: `Bloc-Memory` and `Bloc-MemoryGame-Tests`. `Bloc-Memory-Tests` contains the full implementation of the game.

 You can browse a model of the game just executing the following code snippet: